Additional Name(s): عبدالرحمن السدحان

 Nature of Charges: Spreading Propaganda & False or Misleading Ideas, Information, or Materials

-Abdulrahman Al-Sadhan is imprisoned for his public satire criticizing conservative religious establishments and figures.
+Abdulrahman Al-Sadhan is imprisoned for his religious expression.

-On March 12, 2018, security agents from the Presidency of State Security reportedly arrested Al-Sadhan, a humanitarian aid worker, from his workplace at the Red Crescent Society in Riyadh.
-Authorities accused Al-Sadhan of running two anonymous Twitter accounts known for mocking and being critical of public officials, religious establishments, the connection between religion and politics, and other social and economic issues facing the country.
-One of the accounts assumed the persona of an online, conservative religious cleric, inspired by a character from a famous Saudi comedy show.
-Al-Sadhan was held incommunicado for two years before being allowed to make a one-minute phone call to his family.
-Following that call, he was held incommunicado for another year.
-He is currently being held incommunicado.
+In March 2018, security agents from the Presidency of State Security arrested Al-Sadhan for operating two anonymous Twitter accounts known for satirical critique of public officials, religious establishments, and the connection between religion and politics in Saudi Arabia.
+One account assumed the persona of a conservative religious cleric, inspired by a character from a famous Saudi comedy show.